AurelienBesnier/photon_mapping/docs/source/guide.rst

 Captor file
 -----------

-| In our outil, we have a file .csv is using to define the necessary data of captor.
+| In our tool, we have a csv file defining the position and orientation of each captor.
-| This is an example of this file
+| It goes as follows:

 +-------+-------+-------+----------------+--------+--------+--------+
 | X     | Y     | Z     | rayon_capteur  | Xnorm  | Ynorm  | Znorm  |